 The Thrift Savings Plan is a defined contribution plan for United States civil service employees and retirees as well as for members of the uniformed services.

 It is the rough equivalent of a 401k for military and civil service employees.

 I’m not here to tell you which TSP investment strategy is best, that’s a fool’s errand.
 Giving this type of TSP advice is impossible.

 The only way to do that is to go into the future, see how things turn out, and then tell you which TSP allocation would have been ideal.

 I will, however, give you the tools to make an informed decision about the best TSP strategy for you with some good food for thought.

 Several of these TSP investment strategies are recommended by well-known money gurus such as Warren Buffett and Dave Ramsey.
 The Dave Ramsey TSP allocation recommendation is a widely-searched google term.

-I’ve added every other TSP investment option I could find that will work with the funds as well.
+I’ve added every TSP investment option I could find that will work with the available funds as well.